Kometa-Team/Kometa/docs/kometa/install/unraid.md

 **_From this point forward, you can Console `>_Console` into the running container as it will stay running_**

-Open a Console by left-clicking on the running Kometcontainer and selecting `>_Console`.
+Open a Console by left-clicking on the running Kometa Container and selecting `>_Console`.
 This will open up an interactive session within the container to be able to run the commands we want.

 ### Create a directory to quiet an error later